I’m proud to be Dutch, I really am. After all, the Netherlands is a country of amazing and wonderful occurrences and

 It’s not as if there isn’t a reason for being on time.
 It’s efficient and it gets things done, and it’s likely a major reason the Netherlands has had such a disproportionate impact on political and technological developments despite being a relatively tiny country.
 But it is still weird.

 So if you’re Dutch and travelling abroad, try not to be offended when your business partner shows up to a meeting fifteen minutes late without apologizing.
 And if you’re living in the Netherlands and you’re not Dutch, well, then it might not be a bad idea to invest in a watch.

 When I say celebrating birthdays, I don’t mean to imply that the Dutch don’t celebrate birthdays.
 They do.
 In fact, when a Dutch person is jarig (meaning that that day is their birthday), you’re expected to congratulate them.
 That doesn’t seem so weird, does it?

 Thus as all the heads turn to see you awkwardly strut through the doorway, you’re expected to slowly make your way around the circle to each person individually and congratulate them for the birthday of their mother/father/brother/sister/or however they may be related to the person whose birthday it actually is.

-Yes, toilets is also one of the Dutch quirks.
+Yes, toilets are also one of the Dutch quirks.
 On this subject, I will first quickly get the whole ‘shelf toilet out’ of the way.
 Depending on your expectations, it may or may not disappoint.
 I literally cannot count on my two hands how often I have had the conversation about the design of this particular latrine.

 Setting toilet design aside, the Dutch bathroom is a strange phenomenon in and of itself.
 The way they are shoved into the smallest spaces imaginable is astounding.
 Despite being amongst the tallest people in the world, the Dutch somehow have an incredible love for tiny bathrooms.
 If you’ve ever seen a broom closet, then you have an understanding of the size I’m referring to.